tymyrddin/purple/source/docs/resilience/cracks.md

 seem impossible.
 That belief is what a durable fix corrects, at the level of the [system model](../foundations/system-effectiveness/core-triad.md).

+A mid-sized insurer ran the same supplier-failure walkthrough two quarters running.
+The first surfaced that moving claims to the backup processor took eleven hours against a contracted two, and the fix was a written runbook.
+The second run, runbook in hand, still took nine: the runbook assumed a data export the backup processor had quietly retired.
+The runbook was faithful to a format that no longer existed, and the belief about that format was the thing to correct.

 ## What is left behind

 The output is a resilience map the team keeps: the risks, the dependencies, the mitigations and their